-If eligible, graduate students in Chemistry must apply to all scholarships, awards, bursaries and fellowships.
-The most important of these are the Natural Sciences and Engineering Research Council (NSERC) Postgraduate Scholarship and the Ontario Graduate Scholarship (OGS).
+Whenever eligible, graduate students in Chemistry must apply to all scholarships, awards, bursaries and fellowships.
+The most important of these are the Natural Sciences and Engineering Research Council (NSERC) Postgraduate Scholarship, Ontario Graduate Scholarship (OGS) and Queen Elizabeth II Graduate Scholarship in Science and Technology .

 Please note that all scholarships, awards, fellowships and selected bursaries are considered part of a student's funding package.
-Review the Graduate Funding Structures at the School of Graduate Studies (SGS).
+Review the Graduate Funding Structures available in the School of Graduate Studies (SGS) website.

 The general selection criteria in order of significance are as follows: